awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_xaxr_dashboard.md

 1. Choose a dashboard, or create a new one\.

-1. At the top of the screen, use the boxes by **View data for** to switch between accounts and Regions\.
+1. At the top of the screen, you can switch between accounts and Regions\.
 As you create your dashboard, you can include widgets from multiple accounts and Regions\.
 Widgets include graphs, alarms, and CloudWatch Logs Insights widgets\.

 **Creating a graph with metrics from different accounts and Regions**